-A permit approved by the planning commission or woodlands review committeeshall not be issued until ten (10) calendar days following the date of the approval.
-Any interested person who is aggrieved by the granting or denying of a use permit required by this article may request an appeal of the decision to the council.
+A permit approved by the planning commission shall not be issued until ten (10) calendar days following the date of the approval.
+Any interested person who is aggrieved by the granting or denying of a use permit required by this article or other decision hereunder may request an appeal of the decision to the council.
 A request for appeal must be filed within ten (10) calendar days following the grant or denial.
 If an appeal is requested during such ten-day period, the issuance of any permit shall be suspended pending the outcome of the appeal.
-The council, upon review, may reverse, affirm or modify the determination and/or permit issued by the planning commission or woodlands review committee.
+The council, upon review, may reverse, affirm or modify the determination and/or permit issued by the planning commission.